measurify/model-registry/README.md

     GET {{url}}/v1/metadata?filter={"_id":{"$regex": "Fol"}}

-And also to delete a specific metadata name (only the administrator):
+It is also possible to delete a specific metadata name (only the administrator):

     DELETE {{url}}/v1/metadata/{{metadata}}